THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 "Do the best you can with what you have."

-Born on Chicago's South Side, on December 28th, 1923, Russ Ewing was adopted by his aunt at the age of seven after his parents passed away.
-A neighboring family adopted and raised Ewing where, from an early age, he dreamed of becoming a commercial pilot.
+Born on the South Side of Chicago on December 28th, 1923, Russ Ewing was orphaned at the age of seven, and subsequently adopted and raised by a close family friend and neighbor, Elizabeth Johnson.
+From an early age, Ewing dreamed of becoming a commercial pilot.

 Not only did he found the popular Russ Ewing Trio, but he went on to work as a firefighter and piano salesman before landing a job as a newsroom courier with NBC 5 Chicago, in 1964.
 He was promoted to writer and then reporter within two short years, and his on-air debut occurred in 1967.
 From the beginning, Ewing added a personal approach to news reporting.
 The first story Ewing covered involved a bank charging higher interest rates to its minority customers.
 His coverage earned him the first of nine Emmy Awards.